ArthurChiao/arthurchiao.github.io/_posts/2020-08-09-conntrack-design-and-implementation.md

 2. `10.3.3.3:23456 <-> 10.3.3.2.:21`: **externally originated** connection for accessing FTP/TCP service in this node
 3. `10.1.1.2:33987 <-> 10.4.4.4.:53`: **locally originated** connection for accessing external DNS/UDP service

-Conntrack module's responsibility is to **discover and record these connections and their statuses**, which include:
+Conntrack module is responsible for **discovering and recording these connections and their statuses**, including:

 * Extract `tuple` from packets, distinguish `flow` and the related `connection`.
-* Maintain a **"database"** (`conntrack table`) for all connections, store information such as connection's created time, packets sent, bytes sent, etc.
+* Maintain a **"database"** (`conntrack table`) for all connections, deposit information such as connection's created time, packets sent, bytes sent, etc.
 * Garbage collecting (GC) stale connection info
-* Serve for upper layer functionalities, e.g. as the foundation of NAT module
+* Serve for upper layer functionalities, e.g. NAT

-But note that, the term **"connection" in "connection tracking"** is different from the **"connection" concept that we mean in TCP/IP stack**.
+But note that, the term **"connection" in "connection tracking"** is different from the **"connection" concept that we usually mean in TCP/IP stack**.
 Put it simply,

 * In TCP/IP stack, "connection" is a layer 4 (transport layer) concept.
     * TCP is a connection-oriented protocol, all packets need to be acknowledged